To be eligible to apply for the incentive, all of the following conditions must be met:

 EPKs may qualify if the production company filing for the EPK is not the same as the company filing for the project featured in the EPK.

 Content-Based Mobile Applications

 Software products are not considered Mobile Apps for the purpose of this incentive.
-Information must be provided as to who owns the content and creative elements created for the App.
+Information must be provided regarding content ownership and creative elements created for the App.
 The App must be available to the public via an “app store” or for purchase.

 Be sure to apply for the credit each year in which expenses are incurred for the project, not at the project’s end.

 Pilots that are not going straight-to-series require a signed letter from Parent Company verifying the production is intending production of the series in New Mexico if the Pilot is “picked up” and ordered to series.
 If the Pilot is shot in NM but the first season is not shot in NM, the Pilot will not be eligible for the additional 5%.
 Exceptions may be considered by the Director under extenuating and unforeseen circumstances (e.g. re-casting).

 When projects are not shot in NM but Post Production services only are rendered here, a signed letter is required from the Client describing the relationship with the Post House and confirming which entity is claiming the credit.
 Standalone Post Production requires a separate Tax Agreement than other project types.

 For the additional 5% to apply to a Television Series, the Production Company must provide a title list of all episodes that have or will shot in New Mexico prior to submitting the tax application after production.
 The Pilot is considered as part of the minimum requirement of 6 episodes when production is shooting “straight-to-series.”
 For the additional 5%, the Parent or Production Company must also provide a NM budget per each episode in the order of 6, which may equate to a top sheet (per episode).
 This is needed to determine if the minimum budget requirement of $50k per episode will be met as a condition of eligibility.